 Michael Marshall Smith / Best-selling author

 Scrivener is a powerful content-generation tool for writers that allows you to concentrate on composing and structuring long and difficult documents.
-While it gives you complete control of the formatting, its focus is on helping you get to the end of that awkward first draft
+While it gives you complete control of the formatting, its focus is on helping you get to the end of that awkward first draft.

 Writing a novel, research paper, script or any long-form text involves more than hammering away at the keys until you reach the end.
 Collecting research, ordering fragmented ideas, shuffling index cards in search of that elusive structure—most writing software is fired up only after much of the hard work is done.
 Enter Scrivener: a word processor and project management tool that stays with you from that first, unformed idea all the way through to the final draft.
 Outline and structure your ideas, take notes, view research alongside your writing and compose the constituent pieces of your text in isolation or in context.
 Scrivener won’t tell you how to write—it just makes all the tools you have scattered around your desk available in one application, leaving you free to focus on the words.

 For more information about Scrivener, see the main product page.

-*Although a NaNo demo cannot be provided for iOS, both platform's demo versions are ready to sync with it, should you choose to add a tablet or phone into the mix.
+*Although a NaNoWriMo or Camp NaNoWriMo demo cannot be provided for iOS, both platforms' demo versions are ready to sync with it, should you choose to add a tablet or phone into the mix.
 Read more about the iOS version.

-If you achieve your 50,000 words to become a NaNoWriMo 2017 Winner, you will be eligible for a 50% discount off the regular licence of Scrivener (which is normally $45 for the Mac version and $40 for the Windows version).
+If you achieve your word-count goal to become a NaNo 2023 Winner, you will be eligible for a 50% discount off the regular licence of Scrivener (normally $59.99).
 Details will appear on the Winner Goodies page at the start of December.

 Even if you don’t reach your target this year, you can still get 20% off the regular price of Scrivener by entering the discount code NANOWRIMO23 into the coupon code text field of our online web store until December 7th.

-When you launch the NaNo 2017 edition of Scrivener and choose File > New Project, you will find a special NaNoWriMo novel template available in the “Fiction” section of the project templates chooser.
-We’ve put this template together especially for Wrimos—it’s based on the regular “Novel” template but it will create a project with the 50,000 word target set up for you and includes several other extras to help with NaNoWriMo.
-Regular users of Scrivener who aren’t using the special NaNo trial version can download these templates below (you don’t need to download these files if you are using the special NaNo trial version, because the NaNoWriMo version comes with these templates already built-in).
+When you launch the NaNoWriMo 2023 edition of Scrivener and choose File > New Project, you will find a special NaNoWriMo novel template available in the “Fiction” section of the project templates chooser.
+We’ve put this template together especially for Wrimos—it’s based on the regular “Novel” template but it will create a project with a NaNoWriMo-standard 50,000 word target set up for you and includes several other extras to help with NaNoWriMo.
+Regular users of Scrivener who aren’t using the special NaNoWriMo trial version can download these templates below (you don’t need to download these files if you are using the special NaNoWriMo trial version, because the NaNoWriMo version comes with these templates already built-in).